chrisekelley/Andromeda/README.md

 My instructions are for Eclipse.
 There are instructions for non-Eclipse users in the  [Android-Couchbase-Callback] (https://github.com/couchbaselabs/Android-Couchbase-Callback#getting-started) README.

 1. Clone this repository
-2. Edit res/raw/coconut.properties to point to your Syncpoint installation:
+2. Edit res/raw/coconut.properties to point to your CouchDB installation's base URL (including port):

         master_server=http://192.168.0.50:5984/

+    Important - you must include the server port, even if it's the default http port (80).

 3. Populate your local CouchDB instance using assets/couchabb.json: